• Skip to primary navigation

 Toasted sesame seeds on a lined baking tray.

-Step 3 - Shake-Up the Dressing
+Step 3 - Shake-up The Dressing

 Taste the dressing and make adjustments based on the strength of the soy sauce and sesame oil you use.